scottfr/SystemsBook/Understanding/understanding.md

 ## Work Completion ##

-The following model presents a situation where a number of workers are working a project and you want to know how long it is going to take them to finish.^["Work Completion Model [http://insightmaker.com/insight/6171](http://insightmaker.com/insight/6171)]
+The "Work Completion Model"^["Work Completion Model [http://insightmaker.com/insight/6171](http://insightmaker.com/insight/6171)] model presents a situation where a number of workers are working a project and you want to know how long it is going to take them to finish.

 # Model
 {"title": "Work Completion Model", "description": "In this model [Workers] is not a factor but a limit on the amount of [work] that can be performed in a time period.", "load": "http://insightmaker.com/insight/6171"}
 # End Model

 Note that in this model you might have considered the \p{Workers} as a \p{Stock} as they are actually a collection.
 The reason they're not considered as a \p{Stock} in this model is that the number remains constant in the context of this particular model.
 In a different model \p{Workers} might actually be a \p{Stock} with an inflow and and outflow.